almet/markdown-doc/articles/dependency-injection.md

 Conclusion
 -----------
-I hope this article has brought to you some interest on how works a dependency injection container - especially this one - and drawed your interest in using some good practices within your projects.
+I hope this article has brought to you some interest on how works a dependency injection container - especially this one - and egg you on using some good practices within your projects.
 If you want to discuss about it, feel free to contact me at alexis at supinfo dot com.